What-If Analysis of Large Language Models: Explore the Game World Using Proactive Thinking: Introduction

 \section{Introduction}

-What-If Analysis (WIA), as the name suggests, is a systematic decision-making approach to address hypothetical questions such as \enquote{\textit{What if we take this action?
-How will it affect the final outcome?}} or \enquote{\textit{What would we have observed if something had happened?}}.
-It enables decision-makers to simulate hypothetical scenarios by altering specific action variables and assessing their potential implications~\cite{what-if-analysis-business}.
-This methodology proves useful for strategic planning, risk assessment, and enhancing the explainability of decision-making processes~\cite{tang2025timeseries}.
+What-If Analysis (WIA), as the name suggests, is a systematic decision-making approach that addresses hypothetical questions such as \enquote{\textit{What if we take this action?
+How will it affect the final outcome?}}.
+WIA enables decision-makers to simulate hypothetical scenarios by altering specific action variables and assessing their potential implications~\cite{what-if-analysis-business}.
+This methodology is valuable for strategic planning, risk assessment, and enhancing the explainability of the decision-making process~\cite{tang2025timeseries}.

-Despite its potential, the integration of WIA capabilities into large language models (LLMs) remains largely unexplored, and expose a significant gap for the current LLMs in dynamic, high-stakes scenarios like strategic planning, risk assessment, and real-time decision making.
-As shown in Figure~\ref{fig:demonstration}, current LLMs excel at \textit{reactive thinking}~\cite{liao2025think,cot_23,li2025codei0o0,yuetal-2024-charpoet}, where they generate answers based on the current context (state) and their prior knowledge.
-However, they lack the mechanisms for \textit{proactive thinking}, which is essential for forecasting the consequences of actions before they occur.
-This limitation is especially critical in dynamic environments, where each action may trigger a series of cascading effects~\cite{hok_env_2022, hu2024pokellmonhumanparityagentpokemon,meta_reasoner_2025}.
-Understanding the consequences of different actions not only provides a clearer understanding of the environment but also offers better intuition for informed decision-making.
+Despite its potential, the integration of WIA capabilities into large language models (LLMs) remains underexplored.
+This reveals a critical limitation of current LLMs when applied to dynamic, high-stakes scenarios such as strategic planning, risk assessment, and real-time decision making.
+While existing LLMs excel at \textit{reactive thinking}~\cite{liao2025think,cot_23,li2025codei0o0}-generating answers based on the current context and their prior knowledge-they lack mechanisms for \textit{proactive thinking}, which is essential for forecasting the consequences of actions before they occur.
+This limitation is particularly pronounced in dynamic environments, where each action may trigger a series of cascading effects~\cite{hok_env_2022, hu2024pokellmonhumanparityagentpokemon,meta_reasoner_2025}.
+Understanding the consequences of different actions not only clarifies the environment but also provides deeper intuition for making informed decisions.